FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations

-We are concerned with rare event states if they have a meaningful impact on the costs the user experiences.
-In other words, we are concerned if the rare event states collectively have a meaningful impact on the value function.
-The value function $V^{\pi}(s): S \rightarrow \mathbb{R}$ for the policy $\pi$ is the expected-return of state $s$, i.e. it indicates how ``good" (cost wise) a state is (based on the discounted sum of future rewards), when policy $\pi$ is used.
-The discount factor $\gamma$ indicates how much the network operator cares about rewards in the distant future as opposed to rewards in the near future.
+We define rare event states as occasions when service fails: $f^k_{ind}(t)=1$ in Section \ref{section:SysModel} or $f_i(t)=1$ in Section \ref{section:SysModel2}.
+We are concerned with rare event states if they have a sizeable impact on the user experienced costs, i.e. if these states collectively have an impact on the value function.
+The value function $V^{\pi}(s): S \rightarrow \mathbb{R}$ for the policy $\pi$ is the expected-return of state $s$, i.e. it indicates how ``good" (cost wise) a state is (based on the discounted sum of future rewards), when $\pi$ is used.
+The discount factor $\gamma$ indicates how much the network operator cares about future vs current rewards.